War crimes in the Gaza war: Buffer zone

 Israel sought to create an expanded buffer zone in Gaza.
 Satellite analysis by researchers at Hebrew University found the buffer zone was already in advanced stages.
 By January 2024, Israel had destroyed more than 1,000 buildings for the planned zone.
 In April 2024, UNOSAT found that around 90 percent of the 4,000 buildings on Gaza's eastern border had been damaged or destroyed.
 The Palestinian Center for Human Rights stated such civilian properties were protected under international humanitarian law.
 Shaul Arieli, a former IDF colonel and expert on Israeli borders, stated that the creation of a permanent buffer zone was illegal, since Israel is prohibited from altering the boundaries of Gaza as an occupying power.
 Geoffrey Nice, a war crimes prosecutor, stated, "It is unjustified, by any view, under international law."
 Volker Türk, the UN human rights chief, stated, "Extensive destruction of property, not justified by military necessity and carried out unlawfully and wantonly, amounts to a grave breach of the Fourth Geneva Convention, and a war crime."
 An analysis by Haaretz found the buffer zone could occupy as much as 16 percent of Gaza's overall territory.

 Looting

 During the war, soldiers looted Palestinian homes in Gaza, reportedly taking "whatever is easy and accessible".
 On 21 February 2024, Yifat Tomer-Yerushalmi, the IDF's Military Advocate General, stated that some soldiers' actions — including looting and the removal of private property — had "crossed the criminal threshold".
 Tomer-Yerushalmi stated such cases were under investigation.
-The Council on American-Islamic Relations called the looting a war crime and demanded the Biden administration to condemn them.
 The Fourth Geneva Convention of 1949 explicitly prohibits the looting of civilian property during wartime.